Do You Need to Recruit A-Players and Unicorns? A Simple Guide to Finding Great Employees

 Look for Great Performers

-A much more effective approach is to look for people who meet Minimum Acceptable Standards.
+A much more realistic approach is to look for people who meet Minimum Acceptable Standards.
 Great Performers regularly meet them, and these people aren’t necessarily drawn from that group of elite applicants (though if you can get one of those “top 10%” without too much sweat, then great!).
-In guide: Writing a Job Descriptions (aka a Great Performance Profile) I show you how to create a Great Performance Profile, which defines the standards needed for someone to be a Great Performer.
+In our guide Ditch Job Descriptions: How to Write Great Performance Profiles, I explain how to create a Great Performance Profile, which defines the standards needed for someone to be a Great Performer.

 Be Realistic